wrightben/math/Statistics - General/monty-hall/Readme.md

 **Choice**: Select either your door or the other person's two doors.
 (A door was removed, but it was a door without a prize.
 A contestant with two doors always has at least one without a prize.)

 ### Strategy
-Statistically, the best strategy is to choose a door, and then claim the other person's two doors with the second choice.
+Statistically, the best strategy is to choose a door and then claim the other person's two doors with the second choice.

 Believing the second choice is either one of 1:2 or 1:1 shouldn't affect the strategy either—choosing the other person's door is always sensible.
 The odds are no worse for the contestant's lack of understanding by doing so.